jorge990125/we/Home.md

 #Changelog

+##4.0.4 - RSS / Login & Top Kills Cleanup
+ - RSS function was broken.
+Cleaned it up to get it passing RSS validation.
+ - Fixed Top Kills page - background was solid black for somea reason.
+ - Updated it to be more clean using the standard table design and background.
+ - Moved main content down to prevent login button from being covered up.

 ##4.0.3 - In Game Mail
  - Added ability to send in game mail to characters.
  - Fixed bug in remote access send() function.